|

 Monroe regularly attended our UMUC lunch meetings in Frankfurt up until last year.
 (These meetings are held monthly in Frankfurt, Mainz, or Wiesbaden - the latter two venues he would skip.)

-I’m not actually sure of the details of his UMUC career, but he was teaching in the mid-eighties, perhaps before.
+I don't know the full details of his UMUC career, but he was teaching in the mid-eighties, perhaps before.
 He taught English and Writing - as well as Theatre, himself being the author of a number of plays.
 Possibly Psychology.

 His teaching with UMUC was discontinuous, and for many years he worked in palliative care in German hospitals, for which he earned a qualification.
 He also worked with suicide survivors.
 How he got into the psychology field is kind of amusing: in the Vietnam area he was interviewed by an officer as to his qualifications prior to being assigned a job in the Military.